Subscribe for email updates on the Renewable Energy Target including reforms to the Small-scale Renewable Energy Scheme.

-At the request of the Minister for Energy and Emissions Reduction, the Clean Energy Regulator (the agency), with the support of the Department of Industry, Science, Energy and Resources (DISER), conducted a review into the rooftop solar photovoltaic (PV) sector.
+At the request of the then Minister for Energy and Emissions Reduction, the Clean Energy Regulator (CER), with the support of the Department of Industry, Science, Energy and Resources (DISER) conducted a review into the rooftop solar photovoltaic (PV) sector.

 The review was called following unprecedented growth in the rooftop solar PV sector and a range of reports of consumer issues including defective installations, misuse of installer accreditation details, and safety and quality concerns.

-The agency made 13 recommendations to the Australian Government (12 accepted, one noted) to improve the integrity of the Small-scale Renewable Energy Scheme (SRES) regulatory framework.
+The CER made 13 recommendations to the Australian Government (12 accepted, one noted) to improve the integrity of the Small-scale Renewable Energy Scheme (SRES) regulatory framework.
 The recommendations cover 3 broad themes:

 For more details see:

 The Australian Government has committed $19.2 million to implement the recommendations in the Integrity Review of the Rooftop Solar PV Sector.

 The funding will be used to support development of reforms to improve the integrity of the Small-scale Renewable Energy Scheme and better protect consumers.

 A public consultation on an exposure draft of proposed amendments to the Renewable Energy (Electricity) Regulations 2001 (REE Regulations) was conducted by DISER with the support of the CER from 22 October to 12 November 2021.